markstringer-dti/markstringer-dti.github.io/dti.md

 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
 People may not act to this positively or rationally.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 And that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

-What's important as you move through these choppy waters, is to keep in mind the the direction that you need to keep pushing the working software.If what you're doing is adding functionality to the software that can then be tested with users, then you're going in the right direction.
+What's important as you move through these difficult waters, is to keep in mind the the direction that you need to keep pushing the working software.
+If what you're doing is adding functionality to the software that can then be tested with users, then you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
 If what you're doing is moving the software nearer to being live with live data and really being used by real users, then you're moving the software in the right direction.

 But you need to be moving forward in all of these directions.
 A little bit at a time, adding bits of functionality, pushing the software as near as you can to live.
 Moving from working with dummy data to working with real data.
 All the time getting feedback from users and stakeholders and dealing with the people who jump out from behind trees and tell you that you can't do what you're doing.